BookTrib Jan. 2022--"1960s Historical Fiction Holds Up a Mirror to Current Reproductive Health Challenges"

 "In her novel, Sibbison writes thoughtfully about her hero’s dilemma and its cultural, familial, and personal context. . .
 A beautifully written, compassionate coming-of-age tale with subtle mythic overtones." https://www.kirkusreviews.com/book-reviews/wendy-sibbison/helen-in-trouble/

-Laurie Stone, author of My Life as an Animal, Stories and Everything is Personal, Notes on Now
+Laurie Stone, author of Streaming; My Life as an Animal; and Everything is Personal.

 “One of the great pleasures and tensions of Wendy Sibbison’s sharply observed first novel, Helen in Trouble, is that the narrator looks back lovingly at the most dramatic and terrifying event of her protagonist’s young life—the time, at age 16, she finds herself pregnant after a night of drunken sex.
 The period is 1963, the place Virginia, where abortion won’t be legal for another 10 years.

 "Helen’s parents expect great things of her—‘Eleanor Roosevelt, but pretty.’
 As she carries the secret of her pregnancy, she enters a radical aloneness, coming awake to what she wants, what she can accomplish, and who she can trust.
 Sibbison brilliantly evokes the vagueness of the body to an adolescent girl, the way it feels like a foreign country you happen to live in.